Economics and Management (E/M)

 353 Operations Management (1 course) This course explores the planning and control activities used by a firm to create goods or provide services to the customer.
 It begins with a description of the management process.
 The student is then introduced to some operational planning tools to include forecasting, production scheduling, and materials procurement planning.
 We conclude with a discussion of inventory management and production control systems.
 Additional topics include Total Quality Control, Just in Time manufacturing, and operations research.
 Prerequisites: E/M-101, E/M-102, E/M-110, E/M-125 or MCS-142, MCS-121 or MCS-119.
 Spring semester.

 355 Marketing Research (1 course) This course explores the planning, collection, and analysis of data relevant to marketing decision making.
-The course centers around student teams working with a local or regional organization, assisting that organization explore a pressing marketing issues or concern.
-Via secondary or primary data sources students are exposed to all elements of the marketing research process, ending with a report, with recommendations, to their client organization.
+The course centers around student teams working with a local or regional organization, assisting that organization explore pressing marketing issues or concerns.
+Via secondary or primary data sources, students are exposed to all elements of the marketing research process, ending with a report—with recommendations—to their client organization.
 Prerequisites: E/M-101, E/M-102, E/M-110, E/M-125 or MC-142, MCS-121 or MCS-119 and E/M-260.
 Spring semester.

 360 Managerial Economics (1 course) Managerial economics offers an intermediate-level microeconomic analysis of the decisions facing managers in both traditional businesses and not-for-profit organizations.
 Topics include basic optimization, demand analysis, production and cost, linear programming, pricing and output decisions, factor markets, risk analysis, and strategic behavior.
 Prerequisites: E/M-101, E/M-102, E/M-110, E/M-125 or MCS-142, MCS-121 or MCS-119.
 Fall semester.

 365 Strategic Management (1 course) An examination of current business problems for development of policy decisions utilizing case methodology.
 Students prepare oral and written analyses and solutions for cases drawing on previous courses, current literature, and field trip experiences with business leaders.
-Prerequisites: E/M-101, E/M-102, E/M-110, E/M-125 or MCS- 142, MCS-121 or MCS-119; open to seniors in the E/M department.
-Fall and Spring semesters.
+Prerequisites: E/M-101, E/M-102, E/M-110, E/M-125 or MCS-142, MCS-121 or MCS-119; open to seniors in the E/M department.
+WRITD, Fall and Spring semesters.

 268, 368 Career Exploration, Internship (Course value to be determined) Off-campus employment experience related to the student’s major.
 See description of the Internship Program.
 Fall and Spring semesters and Summer.